catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 ### Challenge: evaluating likelihood

-Look at the list of assumptions and imagine a scenario in which they would not be true.
+Look at the list of assumptions and pick two.

-Can you identify an example scenario that:
+Imagine scenarios in which they are individually broken.

-* seem very plausible?
+Do they both seem plausible?
+Does one seem more plausible than the other?

-* seems very implausible?
+Finally, can you find an assumption where failure seems particularly implausible?

 ::::